LimePoint/opschain-docs/docs/reference/concepts/actions.md

 `The weather in Melbourne looks cold`

+_Notes:_

-_Note: The resource type name (`city`) and resource name (`melbourne`) should conform to ruby variable naming standards.
+1. _The resource type name (`city`) and resource name (`melbourne`) should conform to ruby variable naming standards.
 This means the name can include alphanumeric characters and the underscore character however it cannot start with a number or a capital letter.
 This ensures it can be easily referenced from other ruby code or the command line._
+2. _The action description assigned via the `desc` keyword in the example above is optional.
+When working in the [OpsChain development environment](../../development-environment.md), project actions with a description can be listed with the `opschain-action -T` command.
+To view all actions (with or without a description) the `opschain-action -AT` command can be used.
+This is useful as internal actions can be hidden by omitting a description, but are discoverable if needed._

 ### Controller